Announcements and Special Information

 Renewal Information

 If you have not completed your required amount of continuing education, you should begin making arrangements now!
-Please do not wait until the last minute when all classes are full and unavailable.
+Do not wait until the last minute when all classes are full and unavailable.
 You can search the status of your Continuing Education Units (CEUs).

 Need further assistance or information regarding the program?